YIZHUANG/react-multi-carousel/README.md

 Here is a lighter version of the library for detecting the user's device type [alternative](https://github.com/faisalman/ua-parser-js)

-If you are using Nextjs, you can choose to only bundle it on the server-side.
+You can choose to only bundle it on the server-side.

 ## Minimum working set up.